The Swashbuckler Rogue in D&D 5e operates with speed, elegance, and charm.

 Quick and crafty, the Swashbuckler makes for a formidable duelist and is able to easily outmaneuver their opponents.

-Whether you are looking to be the dueling GOAT, plan to hoist the Jolly Roger, or both, this Swashbuckler Rogue in D&D 5e Guide is for you!
+Whether you are looking to be the dueling GOAT, plan to hoist the Jolly Roger, or both, this full guide to the Swashbuckler Rogue in D&D 5e is for you!

 What is the Swashbuckler Rogue in D&D 5e?

 Mobility is the absolute key to the Swashbuckler archetype.
-They can outmaneuver many enemies and even force enemies to duel them with their Panache ability.
+Keeping light on their feet, these characters can outmaneuver many enemies.

 This means that a Swashbuckler Rogue can focus on keeping a high-threat enemy busy while their party cleans up the rest of the field.
 Once that’s done, if the Swashbuckler’s adversary is still standing, the party can dogpile them!

-The Swashbuckler Rogue’s abilities are a fantastic blend of style and substance.
-They’re useful, full of dynamic flavor, and open up tons options for Rogues of any playstyle!
+The Swashbuckler Rogue’s features are a fantastic blend of style and substance.
+They’re useful, full of dynamic flavor, and open up tons of options for Rogues of any playstyle!

 The Swashbuckler is built for skirmishing and the Fancy Footwork ability at level 3 really highlights this.

-With Fancy Footwork, the Swashbuckler doesn’t provoke attacks of opportunity from creatures that they have made a melee attack against.
-Because this lasts for the rest of the Swashbuckler’s turn, they will have a much easier time keeping ideal positioning in combat!
+Effortlessly bobbing and weaving in combat with Fancy Footwork, the Swashbuckler doesn’t provoke attacks of opportunity from creatures that they have made a melee attack against.
+Because this lasts for the rest of the Swashbuckler’s turn, they will have a much easier time keeping their ideal positioning in combat!

 As it is, Rogues already have the Cunning Action ability which lets them use a bonus action to take the Dash, Disengage, or Hide actions.